Boeing shares tumble as parts issue halts deliveries of some 737 MAXs

-Spirit, which manufactures fuselage, thrust reversers, engine pylons and wing components for the 737 MAX airplanes, slumped more than 11.7%.
+Spirit, which manufactures fuselage, thrust reversers, engine pylons and wing components for the 737 MAX airplanes, slumped 14%.

-The latest quality issue pertains to aft fuselage fittings supplied by Spirit and is believed to date back to 2019, Boeing disclosed on Thursday.
+The latest quality issue pertains to a fuselage fitting supplied by Spirit and is believed to date back to 2019, Boeing disclosed on Thursday.

+"I don't know if there's a long term concern about the 737s for Boeing...." said Art Hogan, chief market strategist at Riley Wealth.

+"We have known for quite some time that there was going to be a financial cost at Boeing in getting their house in order.
+What we didn't know was how many of these 737s they were going to be able to deliver and it sounds like it's even more than we estimated."

 "We see more negative financial exposure to this news at Spirit than at Boeing," said J.P.
 Morgan analyst Seth Seifman.